TheSmallBoat/fiesta/examples/ws_chat_clock/README.md

 ## Test case supported by external network nodes

-To start peer nodes on the local machince:
+To start peer nodes on the local machine:
 ```
 ./ws_chat -l :9988 178.128.227.19:9966 192.81.214.235:9966